-A Local Support Group, what for?
+A Local Group, what for?

-The integrated approach to sustainable urban development promoted by URBACT builds on, the participation of key local stakeholders in policy-making and delivery.
+The integrated approach to sustainable urban development promoted by URBACT builds on the participation of key local stakeholders in policy-making and delivery.
 Developing partnerships involving local authorities (including different departements within the local administration), beneficiaries/ users, NGOs, public agencies, the private sector and the civil society (citizens and inhabitants) has proven to be a key component in the design and implementation of efficient urban policies.

 As a consequence, this cannot be a « one size fits all » framework.
-Depending on the issue they want to address, on the local context and previous experiences, each ULSG will build on a different mix of local stakeholders (e.g. members of other departments, elected representatives, different tiers of government, beneficiaries, NGOs, private sectors, etc.).
+Depending on the issue they want to address, on the local context and previous experiences, each ULG will build on a different mix of local stakeholders (e.g. members of other departments, elected representatives, different tiers of government, beneficiaries, NGOs, private sectors, etc.).

-By bringing together partners to collaborate on a specific issue and share experiences at transnational level, the ULSG aims to enhance the impact of networking activities on local policies and practices.
+By bringing together partners to collaborate on a specific issue and share experiences at transnational level, the ULG aims to enhance the impact of networking activities on local policies and practices.
 Eventually, it leads to rigorous and innovative results and contributes to strengthening the capacities of local stakeholders to develop efficient policies.

-The URBACT LSG Toolkit
+The URBACT Local Group Toolkit

 The URBACT LSG Toolkit has been created to support partner cities with the challenging task of developing participatory action-planning and implementation.
 It provides guidelines and tools that have proved useful in bringing together city stakeholders, and facilitating collaboration in the analysis of urban challenges and the co-creation of solutions.
 It is intended to inspire and guide, not as a straight jacket.